mirkosrc/dnsupdater/README.md

 *This application retrieves the external IP address of your router, which is updated frequently by the internet service provider and tells it to your DNS provider.*

 # Instuctions
-1. Copy `externalIp.sh` on your server.
-2. Build jar with `./gradlew bootJar`.
+1. Build jar with `./gradlew bootJar`.
-3. Deploy and run on your server: `java -jar dnsupdater.jar`.
+2. Deploy and run on your server: `java -jar dnsupdater.jar`.

 You may want to run it as a systemd service at system startup time with a different user and limited rights.

 Create `/etc/systemd/system/ipupdater-springboot.service` with